 Resources to Gather Evidence: To recover compensation in a car accident case, you may need to provide evidence that proves the responsible party’s liability including the police report, medical records, videos from the accident scene, witness statements, expert testimony, and more.
 This is not always an easy task and a car accident attorney can collect evidence on your behalf.

 Overall, hiring a lawyer for a car accident settlement is often in your best interest.
 An experienced lawyer will assist you with the car accident claim process can provide peace of mind and help maximize the compensation you receive.
 However, some minor car accident cases can be settled directly with the insurance company without issue.
 It ultimately depends on the specifics of your accident and injuries.

 Contributory Fault in Illinois

 Per 735 ILCS 5/2-1116, the state uses a contributory fault system in personal injury cases.
-So long as you are 50% at fault for an accident or less, you still may be able to recover compensation for your damages.
-However, your payout may be reduced according to your degree of fault.
+So long as you are less than 50% at fault, you still may be able to recover compensation for your damages.
+Keep in mind that your payout will be reduced according to your degree of fault.

 Call The Kryder Law Group, LLC Today

 If you are considering pursuing a settlement or filing a personal injury lawsuit after being injured in a car accident caused by someone else’s negligence, The Kryder Law Group, LLC Accident and Injury Lawyers is here to help.
 Our team of experienced car accident attorneys can provide the legal assistance and guidance you need for your case.
 Contact us today to schedule a free consultation.

 Do I have a case?

 Get In Touch With Us